Certificate Program Admissions

 Admission criteria for graduate certificate programs are the same as for graduate degree programs.
 While the courses in a graduate certificate program may be used as evidence in support of a student’s application to a graduate degree program, the certificate itself is not considered a prerequisite, nor is it a guarantee of admission.
 Graduate certificate students are not eligible for graduate assistantships.

-While taking the last course(s) of the certificate program, the student should apply for the certificate by using the appropriate form (available on the Graduate Studies website).
+While taking the last course(s) of the certificate program, the student should apply for the certificate through their myWCU account.

 - Students are awarded a graduate certificate upon completion of a well-defined program of course work within an approved graduate program.